 Liquid-cell TEM coupled to electrocatalysis

 One of the main efforts in electrocatalysis is to couple between structure and catalytic efficiency.
 With state of the art microscopy, we are now able to probe reactions in solution with nanometer resolution.
 Coupling low-noise electrochemical set-ups to this high-resolution technique enables us to correlate between the two, satisfying both advanced imaging capabilities and cutting-edge femtoampere detection of heterogeneous charge injection.

 Covid19: Stage III Research Ramp-up

-When leaving the Chemistry Building, please fill out:
+When entering or leaving the Chemistry Building, please fill out:

 Resources regarding Dept. of Chemistry and Biochemistry's Safety Guidelines during ramp-up are here:

 If you have any questions, please email firstname.lastname@example.org.